top of page

 Succulents also benefit from the controlled water rate and repeatability provided by the Vergrowth system.
 With its level of control, there is little risk of over watering whenever your succulents need a drink.

-Although the growing medium of most succulents should be allowed to dry between waterings, it is still advantageous to distribute the water in a gradual, consistent manner when water is supplied.
+Although the growing medium of succulents should be allowed to dry between waterings, it is still advantageous to distribute the water in a gradual, consistent manner when water is supplied.

 This gradual, automatic watering of succulent house plants avoids overflows and allows the water to be distributed more uniformly through the growth medium.
 The consistent watering rate provided by the automatic watering system provides the plants with the nourishment they need without over watering or overflow.
 Once the growth medium has been thoroughly watered, the reservoir can be removed, leaving behind only the relatively unobtrusive top of the hydrator and the wicks, which are buried.
 The picture below left shows a Crassula Ovata with a water globe in place.
 On the right is the same plant without the reservoir.